AnswerDotAI/cosette/README.md

 Alternatively, Cosette supports creating a multi-stage chat with separate image and text prompts.
-For instance, you can pass just the image as the initial prompt (in which case Claude will make some general comments about what it sees), and then follow up with questions in additional prompts:
+For instance, you can pass just the image as the initial prompt (in which case the model will make some general comments about what it sees), and then follow up with questions in additional prompts:

 ``` python
 chat = Chat(model)